muhark/dpir-intro-python/README.md

-# dpir-intro-python
----
-title: Introduction to Python for Social Science
+# Introduction to Python for Social Science
-author: Musashi Harukawa, DPIR
-date: Optional, Hilary Term 2020
-geometry: margin=2cm
----

 ## Course Description